Equality & Diversity

 Science, Technology, Engineering and Mathematics (in this established acronym-friendly order) have benefited, over the centuries and still today, from fundamental contributions of scholars from universities which are now members of the Coimbra Group.
 STEM remains a major factor of modernization and progress for society at large.
 As research-intensive universities, the members of the Coimbra Group are firmly committed to and constantly develop and expand their research and education in STEM, also including societal outreach related to these fields.

-- New teaching & learning methodologies in STEM: STEM disciplines chronically suffer of a low number of new students and a significant drop-out, after the COVID-19 crisis.
-Innovation and new teaching methodologies in STEM (active learning) can help to facilitate learning and keep regular the student carrier.
-We want to establish and discuss which innovative and active learning activities are carried out at local level of each CG Universities in STEM disciplines, with particular attention to training labs (virtual-experimental labs).
+- New teaching & learning methodologies in STEM: STEM disciplines suffer from of a low number of new students, as well as a significant drop-out.
+Innovation and new teaching methodologies in STEM (active learning) can help counter this trend by facilitating students’ learning experiences.
+We want to establish and discuss which innovative and active learning activities are carried out at local level of each CG Universities in STEM disciplines.
 Additionally, significant attention will be given to exploring the integration of teaching methodologies with the advent of artificial intelligence, examining both the positive and negative impacts on students.
+Following the Fall 2024 workshop in Padova, we plan to hold another open discussion meeting about active teaching methods in the Spring 2026.

 - Women in STEM: analysis (on-line surveys, interviews) at Master, PhD, post-docs levels to gain information on which are the expectations and main difficulties of early-stage female-researchers in STEM fields.
-Preparation of the survey, distribution of the questionnaires, data analysis, preparation of the report (Spring 2025 – Winter 2025).
+Preparation of the survey, distribution of the questionnaires, data analysis, preparation of the report.

-- Promoting academic cooperation in STEM programmes: organization of a one day-workshop on Research Evaluation in STEM fields and in the different realities of the CG Universities (back-to-back with a STEM WG meeting).
+- Promoting academic cooperation in STEM programmes: organization of a one day-workshop on academic cooperation in STEM fields and in the different realities of the CG Universities (back-to-back with a STEM WG meeting).

 Contact person at the CG Office: Rúben Castro (castro@coimbra-group.eu)